Hand and/or wrist injuries | Medical Council of Canada

 Given a patient with a hand and/or wrist injury, the candidate will

-1. list and interpret critical clinical findings, including
+1. list and interpret critical clinical findings, including those based on

-2. appropriate physical examination, including neurovascular assessment;
+2. an appropriate physical examination, including a neurovascular assessment,

 4. an occupational and recreational history;